When trying to change an active call or conversation, I get a 404 response.

 - Voice API

-Feature: Call Control
+- Call Control

 If you receive a call to your Puerto Rico virtual number, and you wish to stream an audio file to the Call ID, and your server is based in Indonesia, you will receive a 404 HTTP response.
 The call is routed in this way because the originating country is Puerto Rico and this country is closer to the USA Data Center, and so the conversation resides in the USA, but your server is closer to the Singapore Data Center, and thus the API request is routed to Singapore.
-As the Singapore Data Center cannot find your active call/conversation, it is unable to fulfil the request and so returns a 404.
+As the Singapore Data Center cannot find your active call or conversation, it is unable to fulfill the request and so returns a 404.

 A fix is in development to enable full cross-data-center clustering and enable calls to move between data centers.